Damon-W-BSU/CS-361-P1/README.txt

 OVERVIEW:

-DFA.java models a Deterministic Finite Automaton
+NFA.java models a Nondeterministic Finite Automaton

 INCLUDED FILES:

-* fa.dfa.DFA.java          java source file
+* fa.dfa.NFA.java          java source file
-* fa.dfa.DFAState.java     java source file
+* fa.dfa.NFAState.java     java source file
 * README.txt               this file

 COMPILING AND RUNNING:

-to compile test.dfa.DFATest on onyx from the top directory:
+to compile test.dfa.NFATest on onyx from the top directory:
-$ javac -cp .:/usr/share/java/junit.jar ./test/dfa/DFATest.java
+$ javac -cp .:/usr/share/java/junit.jar ./test/nfa/NFATest.java

-to run test.dfa.DFAtest on onyx:
+to run test.dfa.NFAtest on onyx:
 $ java -cp .:/usr/share/java/junit.jar:/usr/share/java/hamcrest/hamcrest.jar
-org.junit.runner.JUnitCore test.dfa.DFATest
+org.junit.runner.JUnitCore test.dfa.NFATest

 PROGRAM DESIGN AND IMPORTANT CONCEPTS:

-DFA.java models a deterministic finite automaton containing a set of characters that represent an alphabet, a set of states, and a map of the transitions between states.
-States are tracked using named DFAState objects.
+NFA.java models a nondeterministic finite automaton containing a set of characters that represent an alphabet, a set of states, and a map of the transitions between states.
+States are tracked using named NFAState objects.

-The start/final/intermediate states, characters, and transitions are all added manually using methods within DFA.
-Once transitions are in place, the DFA can read strings using the accepts() method, which will determine whether the string is a valid for that DFA.
-A string representation of the DFA's 5-tuple can be viewed with the toString() method.
+The start/final/intermediate states, characters, and transitions are all added manually using methods within NFA.
+Once transitions are in place, the DFA can read strings using the accepts() method, which will determine whether the string is a valid for that NFA.
+A string representation of the NFA's 5-tuple can be viewed with the toString() method.

-It's worth noting that out implementation has transitions tracked both within the DFA and in DFAState objects.
+It's worth noting that out implementation has transitions tracked both within the NFA and in NFAState objects.
 By storing the possible transitions within the DFAState, it was easy to streamline the accepts() and swap() methods.

 TESTING:

-Aside from the included Junit tests, testing was done locally using mainly the toString() methods for DFA and DFAState.
-Running a local main class with a simple DFA was sufficient for the info needed to pass Junit tests.
+Aside from the included Junit tests, testing was done locally using mainly the toString() methods for NFA and NFAState.
+Running a local main class with a simple NFA was sufficient for the info needed to pass Junit tests.

 example tests looked like:

-DFA dfa = new DFA();
+NFA nfa = new NFA();

         dfa.addSigma('0');
         dfa.addSigma('1');